 Fiscal Year Expenditures Salt Used

-FY 2014 \$149,681,835 551,312 tons

-FY 2015 \$116,338,268 339,649 tons

 FY 2016 \$100,176,147 137,307 tons

 FY 2017 \$53,679,482 91,494 tons

 FY 2018 \$86,686,146 184,877 tons

+FY 2019 \$95,498,676 210,193 tons

+FY 2020 \$36,356,142 38,611 tons

-Materials Available for 2018-2019 Winter Season
+Materials Available for 2020-2021 Winter Season

 - Rock Salt is the principal winter material used by MDOT SHA.
 It is 100 percent effective at pavement temperatures of 20° F and above but starts to lose it melting properties once below this threshold. - Salt brine is a solution that can be used as an anti-icing agent on highways prior to the onset of storms, or as a deicer on highways during a storm.
 Salt brine is 23.3 percent salt and 76.7 percent water.
 MDOT SHA makes extensive use of this material.
 It has a freeze point of -6° F and costs approximately 14.8 cents per gallon to produce and transport.
-Salt brine will be produced and used at MDOT SHA's 14 brine making facilities.

-- Magnesium Chloride is a liquid winter material used in de-icing operations.
+Salt brine will be produced and used at MDOT SHA's 15 brine making facilities. - Magnesium Chloride is a liquid winter material used in de-icing operations.
 The material has a freeze point of approximately -26° F. It is used in the colder regions of the state, primarily in the northern and western counties.
 In Maryland, magnesium chloride is typically used in conjunction with salt brine by creating an 80/20 blend which can cut usage costs by 80 percent.
-This not only cuts down on expenditures and impacts to infrastructure but makes salt brine now usable down into negative double-digit temperatures. - Abrasives including sand and crushed stone are used to increase traction for motorists during storms.
-This is mostly used in Western Maryland.
+This not only cuts down on expenditures and impacts to infrastructure but makes salt brine now usable down into negative double-digit temperatures.

+• Abrasives including sand and crushed stone are used to increase traction for motorists during storms.
+These are only used in Western Maryland due to the steep topography and environmental restrictions across the rest of the state.